 - Touch and Feel Baby Animals (899 times)

-- The Amazing Alphabet Book (binding eaten during the arrival of tooth number 4, 964 times)
+- Dr. Seuss’s ABCs: An Amazing Alphabet Book (binding eaten during the arrival of tooth number 4, 964 times)

 You’ve read THOUSANDS of books this year!
 They just happen to be mostly board books read repeatedly hour after hour.
 You are not an intellectual failure!
 Just mother to small children!